davidbalbert/Watt/StandardKeyBindingResponder/README.md

 # StandardKeyBindingResponder

-Resuable components for implementing NSStandardKeyBindingResponding.
+Reusable components for implementing NSStandardKeyBindingResponding in custom text views.

 ## Components

 - SelectionNavigator - Create, modify and extend selections from keyboard and mouse events.
 Analogous to `NSTextSelectionNavigation`, but more Swifty.
-- Transposer - Implementations for `transpose:` and `transposeWords:`
+- Transposer - Logic for `transpose:` and `transposeWords:`

 ## Getting started